 Let’s consider a musician who’s had no formal music theory training.

-As they improve over time, they (perhaps unconsciously) learn the rules of music and how it works.
+As they improve over time, they learn the rules of music and how it works.
 That’s music theory.

 They then apply what they’ve learned.
-If they weren’t, their music simply wouldn’t be improving.
+If they didn’t, their music wouldn’t be improve.

 Get a grasp on scales and learn how to put chord progressions and melodies together.
 AND figure out how to arrange a song for maximum emotional impact – those will pay dividends.

 With that in mind, here are some resources to help with each of the above:

 And maybe you’re a singer or guitarist but don’t like the notion of fiddling around in the piano roll editor of your DAW.
 This quick tip for melody creation should help.

 I LOVE electronic music.

 But there’s a common criticism of modern styles.
 Those created without analogue equipment can sound cold and inhuman.

 This doesn’t have to be the case.